 The Initial Mass Function (IMF)

 The IMF indicates that for every massive, luminous O-type star formed, hundreds or even thousands of low-mass red dwarfs are born.
-This disparity in numbers is a direct consequence of the physics of star formation.
+But this disparity in numbers is a direct consequence of the physics of star formation.
 Massive stars require a large amount of gas and dust to collapse under gravity, a process that is relatively rare.
 In contrast, low-mass stars can form from smaller, more common clumps of gas and dust, making their formation much more frequent.

 Star Formation and Evolution